Italian Pot Roast

 Use them in meat sauce, casseroles and stuffing.

 Notes ♪♫ In most of my recipes I will recommend that you add salt or seasoning to taste.
-Whether you need to limit salt for medical reasons or just a personal preference, when you cook from scratch you are always in control.
+If you need to limit salt for medical reasons or just a personal preference, you can leave it out completely.
+When you cook from scratch you are always in control!

 Print This Post Print This Post